everdark/ArgParser/README.md

 Please be noticed that the repo is currently under development and hence is highly dynamic.

 ## Introduction
-There are three types of command line arguments defined in `ArgParser`:
+There are three types of basic command line arguments defined in `ArgParser`:
 + Flag argument
     + a key-value pair supplied in command line; key string must be prefixed with `--` (in full name) or `-` (in short alias)
     + in the form of `--f v` where `--f` is the flag name and `v` is the corresponding value